nschloe/nschloe.github.io/_posts/2022-06-27-math-on-github-follow-up.md

 ### Conclusion

 GitHub's current choice of syntax goes against the Markdown grain.
-Fixing bugs is here hard, as highlighted by the fact that none of initial syntax issues could be fixed yet.
+Fixing bugs is here hard, as highlighted by the fact that none of the initial syntax issues could be fixed yet.
 It'll continue to be an uphill battle for GitHub engineers, and I'm afraid such math support will never be reliable, let alone complete.

-I estimate that the technical debt induced by `$`-math is high enough to warrant a redesign.
+This hinders technical innovation.
+(For example, I'm working on a LaTeX-to-Markdown converter that requires robust math support.)

 Backtick math is a viable alternative, proven to work in practice.
 When coming from the TeX world (like me), typing backticks might feel unfamiliar at first,